This article comprises answers to the most popular questions regarding a usability test.

 - An average check increase (due to cross-selling and upselling as well);

-- Repeated sales ( due to the lifetime value, keeping a client and repeated sales reduce expenses on bringing a new audience.
-Moreover, a satisfied client can also bring a new audience).
+- Repeated sales ( due to the lifetime value, keeping a client and repeated sales reduce expenses on bringing a new audience.)

-The usability audit makes sense for projects having stable or increasing traffic.
+The usability test makes sense for projects having stable or increasing traffic.

-Most of times, it is internet marketers who need the usability audit.
-Usually they seek the most effective ways of attracting potential clients with a further improvement of conversion on all stages of a sales funnels.
+Most of the time, internet marketers need usability tests.
+Usually, they seek the most effective ways of attracting potential clients with a further improvement of conversion on all stages of sales funnels.

 A website heatmap in dynamics in an online store:

-The more the competition grows, the more attention the usability audit gets, 86% of marketers are already doing or planning to do usability testing to improve website conversion.
+The more the competition grows, the more attention the usability test gets, 86% of marketers are doing or planning to do usability testing to improve website conversion.
 Seems like this number will only grow.

-The whole process has 4 steps.
+The whole process has four steps.
 Each of them means a group of tasks:

 - Target audience description.
-The first stage of usability audit is to determine the target audience.
-A marketer and a usability specialist must understand its habits, behavior, and expectations.
-It makes it possible to see what a website lacks and what is unnecessary.
+The first method of a usability test is to determine the target audience.
+Marketer must understand their habits and expectations.

 - Analysis of users’ experience.
-This is work with statistics.
-An important part here is played by website heatmap and scrollmap.
-They allow to detect the most problematic spots and how users interact with a website.
+This is a method of statistics.
+The website heatmap and scroll map play an important part here.
+They allow us to detect the most problematic spots and how users interact.

 - Detecting obstacles.
-The third stage is a search of obstacles that decrease conversion.
-This aims to detect the most problematic areas in design.
-It can be improper contrast of colors, too many dynamic objects, unfunctional buttons.
-In fact, the list of obstacles can have more than a hundred items.
+The third method is a search for obstacles that decrease conversion.
+This aims to detect problem areas in the design.
+For example, it can be improper contrast of colors, many objects, or unfunctional buttons.

 - Recommendations.
-On the forth stage, recommendations regarding website improvements and optimization are prepared.
-It can be about the structure, functional set, or design.
+In the fourth method, recommendations regarding website improvements and optimization are prepared.

 - Website quality.
-Not only the look of a website is analyzed but also its technical implementation: speed, mistakes in the functional set, etc. Quality is, first of all, connected to speed.
-Slow page loading can lead to 80% bounce rate.
-Moreover, 94% of users say that design is an important factor of being trustworthy.
+The look of a website is analyzed and its technical implementation: speed, mistakes in the available set, etc. Quality is, first of all, connected to speed.
+Slow page loading can lead to an 80% bounce rate.
+Moreover, 94% of users say that design is important in being trustworthy.

-- Usability level..
-Every user relies on a previous experience, so it’s important that a website has a user-friendly interface and some hints and instructions if necessary.
+- Usability level.
+Every user relies on previous experience, so a website must have a user-friendly interface and some hints and instructions.

 - Proper look.
-The presence of identity, the volume of content, locations of CTAs.
+The presence of identity, the volume of content, and the locations of CTAs.
 Colors make a website 80% more recognizable.;

 - Indicators of behavioral factors.
 Detecting where users enter a website and where they leave it, exploring ways of conversion, studying the most often clicked components, etc.

-The main problems that require the usability audit:
+The main problems that require the usability test:

 - Unsatisfactory or decreasing sales;